Raku/atom-language/README.md

 ![A screenshot of an funnified Perl 6 file](https://raw.githubusercontent.com/perl6/atom-language-perl6/master/images/example1.png)

+# Integration
+It has integration with the Atom [script][script-package] package.
+With this package and the plugin you can execute highlighted Perl 6 code or the whole document even if it hasn't been saved with a keyboard shortcut.

 ## What Makes This The Fun Edition™?

 > Perl 6 is *optimized for fun* -Audrey Tang